spack/spack/lib/spack/docs/getting_started.rst

 Spack differs slightly when used on a Cray system.
 The architecture spec can differentiate between the front-end and back-end processor and operating system.
-For example, on Edison at NERSC, the back-end target processor is "Ivy Bridge", so you can specify to use the back-end this way:
+For example, on Edison at NERSC, the back-end target processor is "Ivy Bridge", so you can specify using the back end this way:

 .. code-block:: console

    $ spack install zlib target=ivybridge

-You can also use the operating system to build against the back-end:
+You can also use the operating system to build against the back end:

 .. code-block:: console

    $ spack install zlib os=CNL10

-Notice that the name includes both the operating system name and the major version number concatenated together.
+Notice that the name includes the operating system name and the major version number, concatenated.

-Alternatively, if you want to build something for the front-end, you can specify the front-end target processor.
-The processor for a login node on Edison is "Sandy bridge" so we specify on the command line like so:
+Alternatively, if you want to build something for the front end, you can specify the front-end target processor.
+The processor for a login node on Edison is "Sandy bridge", so we specify on the command line,

 .. code-block:: console